Jacopo-Surrey/microdosimetryDetector/README.md

     python3 plot_fd.py

 ### ToDo
+- [ ] check that the cuts in the inner region have been implemented correctly
 - [ ] properly write this readme
 - [ ] finish diamond microdosimeter
-- [ ] add a detector-agnostic region with higher precision
 - [ ] set the source position via c++ -- might be pointlessly complex
 - [ ] improve the GPS macro
 - [ ] confront spectra with published ones